Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects

-Second, we analyze the potential and interaction energy components, $\langle\langle{E_{P}}\rangle\rangle/\mathcal{N}$ and $\langle\langle{E_{I}}\rangle\rangle\delta/g$, with the corresponding quantum circuits incorporating $62$ ($170$) and $133$ ($273$) CNOT (single-qubit) gates, respectively.
+Second, we analyze the potential and interaction energy components, $\langle\langle{E_{P}}\rangle\rangle/\mathcal{N}$ and $\langle\langle{E_{I}}\rangle\rangle\delta/g$, using the corresponding quantum circuits, which incorporate $62$ ($170$) and $133$ ($273$) CNOT (single-qubit) gates, respectively.
 Notable differences, approximately $0.85$ to $0.35$ and $0.5$ to $0.15$ at the initial and final stages of classical optimization, are observed in Figs. \ref{Fig:HEA_Noisy}(d) and \ref{Fig:HEA_Noisy}(e), reflecting the impact of quantum noise.
 These disparities in potential and interaction energies likely arise from quantum noise affecting the process of encoding the potential function and replicating the trial states on distinct quantum registers, as well as from the bit-wise multiplication across these registers.
-For instance, noise impacting the encoding (replication) of the potential function $\hat{V}$ (variational state $\vert\Psi_{\rm VQCFD}\rangle$) could result in an entirely different potential function $\hat{V} \pm \hat{\delta{V}}$ (variational state $\vert\Psi'_{\rm VQCFD}\rangle$).
-Consequently, these discrepancies result in the potential, interaction, and total energy dropping below the minimum levels for the given system.
-Our investigation reveals that deeper quantum circuits with a substantial number of imperfect CNOT and single-qubit gates result in significant deviation and variance in the cost function values, emphasizing the necessity for advanced noise mitigation and/or error correction strategies to improve the quantum computational accuracy and reliability of the VQCFD algorithm.
+For instance, noise impacting the encoding [replication] of the potential function $\hat{V}$ [variational state $\vert\Psi_{\rm var}\rangle$] could result in an entirely different potential function $\hat{V} \pm \hat{\delta{V}}$ [variational state $\vert\Psi'_{\rm var}\rangle$].